loderunner/scrt/docs/reference/commands/export.md

 scrt export [flags]
 ```

 Exports the keys and values of the store to a file.
+Please note non-string values are not supported and are considered undefined behavior.

 ### Options